ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 A random hit at a person, also splashes.

 *Ice Tomb*
 Occurs once per main phase.
 You get a blue triangle on your head and after 10 seconds you get turned into an ice block.
-You should run to agara and stand under her to get your ice block cleaved down.
+You should run to Agara and stand under her to get your ice block cleaved down.

 #### Lightning Phase
 Lightning conductors are spawned.
 After the first one is taken down you try to create a chain of players (10 yards apart) to transfer the charge to the other conductors.
+Check the assignment sheet as each person has a location to stand in so the chain will be complete.
+(It goes off when the add dies)

 **Conductors**
 ![Lightning Conductors](HagaraConductors.jpg)